History of the NFL from the year you were born

 1951: Nationwide TV coverage

-The DuMont Network broadcasted the NFL Championship Game nationwide on Dec.
-23. The Network paid $75,000 to air the contest, a 24-17 victory for the Rams over the Browns.
+The DuMont Network broadcasted the NFL Championship Game nationwide on December 23.
+The Network paid $75,000 to air the contest, culminating in a 24-17 victory for the Rams over the Browns.

 1952: End of the single-wing